 Do you have the fitness level required?

-The first thing you should do before booking the Inca Trail trek is to consider whether you have sufficient fitness to do it.
+The first thing you should do in preparing for the Inca Trail trek is to consider whether you have sufficient fitness to do it.
 If you aren’t reasonably fit and don’t exercise regularly, you may struggle.

 How long is the Inca Trail?
 26 miles / 40 km.